rogierpennink/Stringy/README.md

 * You keep strings in a database/persistent storage and your substitution needs are greater than what can be achieved with regular expressions and `string.Replace()`.

-* You need to execute LINQ and/or custom methods on your model objects from your string templates.
+* You need to execute methods and access properties on your model objects from inside your string templates.

+* You need to evaluate stored/persisted expressions

 ## Installation